-Drinking Water Source Assessment Information: None completed by SWRCB or any other agency to date.
+Drinking Water Source Assessment Information: No assessment has been made by CDPH or any other agency.

-Time and Place of Regularly Scheduled Board Meetings for Public Participation: No routine meetings scheduled.
+Time and Place of Regularly Scheduled Board Meetings for Public Participation: Contact office: (530) 335-7121 for information on public drinking water.

 For More Information, Contact: Chris Beebe at 530-244-1453